eternitywall/blog.eternitywall.com/_posts/2016-05-29-buy-eternity-wall-api-with-bitcoin.md

 author:     "Riccardo"
 ---

-As of yesterday there was two ways to call our hash timestamping service.
+Yesterday there were two ways to call our hash timestamping service.

 ### For humans